kign/c4wa/etc/doc/language.md

 ## Built-in functions and built-in libraries

 While there is nothing resembling C standard library in `c4wa`, it does support a few utilities.
-They come in the forms of `built-in functions` and `built-in libraries`.
+They come in the form of _built-in functions_ and _built-in libraries_.

 **Built-in functions** are typically such that could be directly mapped to WASM instructions (in other words, they are _inline_ functions).
 There is a full list further down in the documentation.